pahosler/calendar-event/README.md

 - select Functions
 - edit deploy settings directory `./functions` is what you will want to enter for your Functions directory
 - Navigate to Build & Deploy Environment variables
-- Edit variables and enter the following
+- Edit variables and enter the following (this must be done manually)

 | **Environment variables**    | **Values** |
 |:---|---|